ShravaniDurgi2093/Build-a-chatbot-with-Amazon-Lex/README.md

-This is project 1 of AI and AWS five series projects.
+This is Project 1 of AI and AWS five series projects.